-As explained in the Topography Compatibility tutorial, only certain types of AutoCAD objects can be selected as topography in "Layout Information settings".
+As explained in the Topography Compatibility article, only certain types of AutoCAD objects can be selected as topography in Layout Information settings.
 But there are other formats that can be converted to a usable format.
 In this tutorial, some options are explained.

 TIN Surfaces

-In the Civil 3D "Toolspace" go to the "Prospector" tab and right-click on "Surfaces" and select "Create Surface".
-From the "Type" list, select "TIN surface" and "OK" to add that new surface to the list in the "Prospector" tab.
-Under "Definition", right-click on "Point Files" and select "Add".
-In the newly opened window, click on the + and select to open the CSV file generated from GM.
+Under Definition, right-click on Point Files and select Add.
+In the newly opened window, click on the + icon and select to open the CSV file generated from Ground Mount.
 Confirm the point file format selected is correct (usually ENZ) by checking the preview and click OK.
-Lastly, use "Zoom Extents" for Civil 3D to show the TIN surface with contours generated from the cloud point data:

 Many settings for the imported surface can be modified in Civil 3D.
 For example, the contour line intervals are set by default to 2 and 10 meters, but they can be changed easily to closer/wider intervals by selecting a different Surface style or creating a new one.